dino-absoluto/console-recorder/README.md

 Replay is a visual reproduction.
 The actual commands won't be re-run.

 #### Features
-- The playback speed can be adjusted faster or slower.
+- Record tools such as VIM.
+- Customize your replay experience with options: speed, typingSpeed, etc.
 - Terminate the replay with Ctrl+C.
-- And obviously, tools such as VIM works too.
+- Turn your recording to **Animated SVG** file.

 ## Install